adamant/adamant.language.reference/ideas-considering.md

 ## Allow `!` at the End of Function Names

 Scheme uses `!` at the end of functions to indicate they are mutating.
 That might not make sense for Adamant where mutation is probably more common and less frowned on.
 Rust uses `!` to indicate macros.
 It is nice to have a clear distinction for macros, but the syntax doesn't really strike one as clearly indicating a macro.
-Since `!` denotes divergent functions and is not used to mean "not" what if we allowed `!` at the end of function names and used it to indicate divergent functions?
+Since is not used to mean "not" what if we allowed `!` at the end of function names and used it to indicate divergent functions?
 Otherwise it might not be obvious that execution will terminate at one.

 ## Date and Time Literals